girdeux31/easyPhysi/README.md

 ### <a name="sec-limitations"></a>4.0.
 Limitations

-* Trigonometric functions are not able to handle symbols or expressions (for example `math.sin`, `math.cos` or `math.atan2`) and this error is shown: `TypeError: Cannot convert expression to float`.
-Therefore, position unknown (`p`) cannot be solved for the following equations:
+* Trigonometric functions are not able to handle symbols or expressions (for example `math.sin`, `math.cos` or `math.atan2`).
+Therefore, position unknown (`p`) cannot be solved for the following equations.
+This error is shown: `TypeError: Cannot convert expression to float`:
     - electrical_field_intensity_equation
     - electrical_force_equation
     - gravitational_field_intensity_equation